 Even if you keep your data stored in a nearly impenetrable fortress, all it takes is one employee working on a confidential document in a public place—possibly using the free Wi-Fi at a coffee shop—for a security breach to happen.
 Other risk factors include vulnerable passwords, malicious websites, phishing emails and using your work telephone for personal purposes.

 Some companies go as far as blocking sites like Facebook, while others prefer to raise user awareness about how to use the cloud securely.
 It’s important to get the message out to all system users, including employees, suppliers and customers.

-As Boubekri points out, “When it comes to cybersecurity, communicating your internal policy offers better results than the latest technology.”
+As Dhuicque points out, “When it comes to cybersecurity, communicating your internal policy offers better results than the latest technology.”